Haus der Lüge

-Haus der Lüge (English: House of the Lie) is the fifth full-length studio release by the German band Einstürzende Neubauten, released in 1989 by Rough Trade Records.
+Haus der Lüge (English: House of Lies) is the fifth full-length studio release by the German band Einstürzende Neubauten, released in 1989 by Rough Trade Records.
 It was reissued in 2002 by Some Bizzare Records in the U.K., the band's own label Potomak in Europe and Thirsty Ear Recordings in the U.S.

 Reception

-Trouser Press described the album as "a much stronger album than Fuenf."
+Trouser Press described Haus der Lüge as "a much stronger album than Fuenf."
+According to Ned Raggett of AllMusic, the album "[finds] the group wrapping up [the] decade on a high note".